Are you charging what you're worth?

 As an independent photographer, you pay yourself an hourly rate AND take a profit margin.

-When using the cost-plus pricing model, you treat your labor as a business expense separate from profit.
+With the cost-plus pricing model, you treat your labor as a business expense separate from profit.
 This ensures that:

-• You cover your time fairly – Your hourly rate compensates for your work.
+• You cover your time fairly: Your hourly rate compensates for your work.

 How This Works in Pricing